conjurer-rich/conjurer-web/_pages/home.md

 {% include section.html
     main_content="## Evolve your workplace into a thriving ecosystem

-At Conjurer, we believe people are more than cogs in a machine—they are the heart of a vibrant ecosystem that thrives on empowerment, autonomy, and respect.
+We believe people are more than cogs in a machine—they are the heart of a vibrant ecosystem that thrives on empowerment, autonomy, and respect.
 Our mission is to make workplaces more humane and joyful, helping organizations unlock their full potential."
 %}

 {% include feature_row %}